 Topic 2: Datastores and External Services

-Topic Goal: Data is persisted in a way that allows scalable development.
+Topic Goal: Data is persisted in a way that allows development to scale linearly with the number of components.

 Note: A datastore can be anything that holds data.
 Examples: databases, memcached, file-caching-servers.